 There are comfortable leather sofas and a log fire in the library for cool nights and a swimming pool for hot days.

-Staying at Arkaba is on an exclusive use basis offering the perfect venue for those looking to escape and enjoy an intimate and personalized stay in the South Australian outback.
+Staying at Arkaba as the perfect venue for those looking to escape and enjoy an intimate and personalized stay in the South Australian outback.

 Arkaba was the winner of the Australian Gourmet Traveller ‘Best Outback Experience’ award in 2012.

 Stretching north from Port Augusta into the sun-seared wilderness of South Australia’s deserts, the Flinders Ranges and Outback is one of the country’s most impressive destinations.
 The arid lands feature country-sized salt lakes, ancient seabeds and majestic ranges, places that stay with all who experience their power and solace.

 The Ranges themselves – craggy and haunting – are seared into both Aboriginal and European lore.
 They’ve been sculpted by millions of years of rain, wind and sun to form a fractured, furrowed landscape of deep valleys and fearsome ridges, covered with casuarinas and cypress pines.
 Wilpena Pound is one of Australia’s most remarkable sights – a giant saucer-like depression with rims rising to 800m.

 The natural environment is known for more than beautiful landscapes beneath wide blue skies: the wildlife is highly adapted and the ancient rocks have yielded fossils of the oldest-known forms of primitive life – discoveries that have rewritten the science books.

 The region’s small towns are outposts of history and charm; its people are resourceful and respected, open and welcoming.
 The largest regional centre is Port Augusta at the head of Spencer Gulf.

 Arkaba’s guides are essential in delivering the wilderness experience for their guests through their interpretation and knowledge of the flora, fauna and geology of the Flinders Ranges.